-- Triple-DES Runs known answer test of a 64-byte block in ECB, CBC and CFB modes, then decrypts the block checking for consistency with original plain-text. - DSA / ElGamal Runs a pair-wise consistency sign/verify test of a 48byte block using a 1024 bit DSS key.
-For encryption functionality the module then runs a pair-wise consistency encrypt/decrypt test of a 48-byte block using a 2048 bit ElGamal key. - AES Runs known answer test of a 16 byte block in ECB modes for 128, 192 and 256 bit keys then decrypts the block checking for consistency with original plain-text - RSA Signs a 48 byte block of data using a 2048 bit RSA key certificate, check against a known answer then performs a pair-wise consistency test.
-For encryption functionality, the module however only executes the pair-wise consistency test, because the SDK support for asymmetrical encryption outputs padded cipher-text e.g. Open-PGP. - SHA-1, 256, 384, 512 Runs a series of known answer tests using test vectors derived from the FIPS-180 document. - HMAC/SHA-1, 256, 384, 512 Runs a series of known answer tests - X9.31 DRNG Known answer test - Software Integrity The module contains a compiled in DSA/SHA public key certificate used for SDK integrity verification.
+- Triple-DES Runs known answer test of a 64-byte block in ECB, CBC and CFB modes, then decrypts the block checking for consistency with original plain-text. - DSA Runs a pair-wise consistency sign/verify test of a 48-byte block using a 1024 bit DSS key. - AES Runs known answer test of a 16 byte block in ECB modes for 128, 192 and 256 bit keys then decrypts the block checking for consistency with original plain-text - RSA Signs a 48 byte block of data using a 2048 bit RSA key certificate, check against a known answer then performs a pair-wise consistency test.
+For encryption functionality, the module however only executes the pairwise consistency test, because the SDK support for asymmetrical encryption outputs padded cipher-text e.g. Open-PGP. - SHA-1, 224, 256, 384, 512 Runs a series of known answer tests using test vectors derived from the FIPS-180 document. - HMAC/SHA-1, 224, 256, 384, 512 Runs a series of known answer tests - X9.31 DRNG Known answer test - Software Integrity The module contains a compiled in DSA/SHA public key certificate used for SDK integrity verification.
 The PGP SDK library binary is signed by PGP Corporation at ship, and a detached OpenPGP signature file is added to the distribution.
-The module uses this public key to test the installed module binary against the signature file. - Critical Function Test self signatures of key certificates are checked when keys are established via the PGPimport() API function.
+The module uses this public key to test the installed module binary against the signature file. - Critical Function Tests self signatures of key certificates are checked when keys are established via the PGPimport () API function.